 Salsa is not just for taco chips.
 The original translation is the generic “sauce”; it was used for millennia before tortilla chips were invented (in the late 1940s, in L.A.).

 We adapted this recipe from a suggestion by the California Table Grape Commission.

 1. SLICE or chop the grapes.
 For a sauce with protein, slice the grapes in half.
 For salsa with chips or crostini, chop coarsely.

-2. COMBINE all ingredients in medium bowl; mix well.
+2. COMBINE all ingredients in a medium bowl; mix well.

 3. LET stand at least 1 hour before serving for flavors to meld.
 Drain excess liquid before serving.